Dave Richard Palmer

-Dave Richard Palmer (born May 31, 1934) is a retired United States Army Lieutenant General who served as the 53rd Superintendent of the United States Military Academy (1986-1991), military historian and author, and former President of Walden University.
-A 1956 graduate of West Point, he served two tours in the Vietnam War and numerous command positions during the height of the Cold War.
+Dave Richard Palmer (born May 31, 1934) is a retired United States Army Lieutenant General who served as the 53rd Superintendent of the United States Military Academy (1986-1991).
+He was also a military historian and author, and former President of Walden University.
+A 1956 graduate of West Point, he served two tours in the Vietnam War and held numerous command positions during the height of the Cold War.
 He taught courses at both West Point and the Vietnamese National Military Academy.

 Early life and education

 Palmer was born in Ada, Oklahoma, on May 31, 1934.
-He grew up in New York and Texas, receiving his appointment to the academy from Texas and graduating 37th in his class from West Point in 1956.
+He grew up in New York and Texas.
+He received his appointment to West Point academy from Texas and graduated 37th in his class in 1956.
 He was commissioned a second lieutenant in the armor branch and embarked on a military career that spanned the Cold War era.
 During his military career, Palmer received a master's degree in history from Duke University.